YES, THERE IS A CURE FOR AUDIT PARALYSIS

 All of the above issues can lead to an unsatisfying audit results for a participating company.
 In order for companies to continue to benefit from the audit process, these issues need to be resolved.
 Here is an explanation of the issues and some suggestions on how we can address them.

-Audit fatigue is a condition many companies suffer from after auditing year after years of auditing with the same audit protocol and maybe even the same auditor.
+Audit fatigue is a condition many companies suffer from after auditing year after year with the same audit protocol and maybe even the same auditor.
 Typically these companies are mired in government/safety association program offering rewards or recognition for carrying out and passing a standard annual audit.
 But all too often the audit asks the same questions and every year the audit reports read the same.
 As companies audit year in and year out, the useful information they obtain from the approach diminishes with each passing year.
 (This is assuming the company acts on the findings of previous audits).
 After awhile, the audit results become very predictable.
 Audit fatigue sets in and when this happens the audit process ceases to be a good investment for the company.

 What is the cure for audit fatigue?
 One cure for audit fatigue is to offer more challenging measurement tools.
 For example, safety perception surveys have been a recognized measurement alternative for over 40 years.
 Perception surveys can be an excellent method of gauging the success of a company’s health and safety program but for a number of reasons they have until recently proven challenging for companies to conduct.